ArduPilot/ardupilot/Tools/ArduPPM/Libraries/readme.txt

-libraries used by all code bases
+libraries used by all ArduPPM code bases